 - Amtrak............................
 Call (800) 872-7245 or check the website Amtrak Sacramento

-- To ensure a pleasant ride for all, smoking, eating, drinking, playing of loud music or loud cell phone conversation are not allowed.
+- To ensure a pleasant ride for all, smoking, eating, drinking, playing loud music, or having loud cell phone conversations are not allowed.
 Shirts and shoes are required.
 (Bottled water allowed.)

 - Panhandling/solicitation is prohibited on the bus or at stops.

-- Any recycling items must be secured and in a leak proof container.
-If items leak they will be removed from bus.
+- Any recycling items must be secured and in a leak-proof container.
+If items leak they will be removed from the bus.

-- Remain seated until bus stops.
-If you must stand while bus is in motion, hold grab rails tightly.
+- Remain seated until the bus stops.
+If you must stand while the bus is in motion, hold grab rails tightly.

-- Notify driver one block prior to your stop by pulling the bell cord.
+- Notify the driver one block prior to your stop by pulling the bell cord.

-- No weapons, flammable, and/or hazardous material allowed on bus.
-(Hazardous materials and items list is posted on bus or available at the Gold Country Stage office.)
+- No weapons, flammable, and/or hazardous material allowed on the bus.
+(Hazardous materials and items list is posted on the bus or available at the Nevada County Transit office.)